aranya-project/aranya-embedded/README.md

   A tool for creating graphviz dot graphs from an extracted internal-storage linear storage partition.

-All of these crates are organized into a workspace, but compiling projects from the root workspace will not work due esp32 projects requiring a different toolchain (see [Setup](#setup) below).
+All of these crates are organized into a workspace, but compiling esp32 projects from the root workspace will not work due esp32 projects requiring a different toolchain (see [Setup](#setup) below).
 Please change directory into the individual crates and read their `README`s before attempting any builds.

 ## Setup

-Aranya and Aranya Embedded require a [rust development environment](), but compiling esp32 projects requires some extra setup beyond that.
+Aranya and Aranya Embedded require a [rust development environment](https://www.rust-lang.org/), but compiling esp32 projects requires some extra setup beyond that.
 Please follow the instructions in [The Rust on ESP Book](https://docs.esp-rs.org/book/installation/index.html) for installing for both RISC-V and Xtensa targets.

 ## Contributing